Biographies of the 2014 award recipients

 James Quaife (mentor Carole Winter & Matthew Gordon)

-As well as producing James has also worked as the Project Manager for Old Vic New Voices where he project managed The TS Eliot US/UK Exchange (2010, The Public Theater, New York & 2011 The Vineyard Theatre, New York), The 24 Hour Plays: Old Vic New Voices (2010 & 2011), The Arden Project (Warner Brothers, London and 3LD, New York) and Time Warner IGNITE (OVNV/Waterloo East Theatre).
-James also took part as a producer in The 24 Hour Plays: Old Vic New Voices in 2009.
+From 2010 – 2011 James worked as the Project Manager for Old Vic New Voices where he project managed The TS Eliot US/UK Exchange in London and New York (Vineyard Theatre 2010 & Public Theater 2011), The 24 Hour Plays: Old Vic New Voices (The Old Vic), The Arden Project (Warner Brothers in London and 3LD in New York) and Time Warner IGNITE.

 Leo Wood (mentor Becky Barber)